GreyCoder/TorrentTTP/README.rst

 Placing this protocol within the context of web development is also intended to make it easier to create custom additions to the base system.
-The freelance and small scale developers can build clients quickly without having to dive into raw TCP socket streaming or the proprietary bencoding scheme of Bit Torrent and the large scale or team based developers can use readily available tools to rapidly prototype and test new functionality with 'off the shelf' technologies.
+The freelance and small scale developers can build clients quickly without having to dive into raw socket streaming or the proprietary bencoding scheme of Bit Torrent and the large scale or team based developers can use readily available tools to rapidly prototype and test new functionality with 'off the shelf' technologies.

 REST
 #####

-With removal of raw TCP streaming for communication, this project needed a standardized format for peer-to-peer communication.
+With removal of raw socket streaming for communication, this project needed a standardized format for peer-to-peer communication.
 HTTP helps to maintain the language agnostic communication that Bit Torrent clients utilize, but does little to standardize the *content* of the communication.